 It’s not uncommon to see a stack of photo books in the home of someone who doesn’t even practice photography, either.
 Many photographers consider a published photo book as an indicator of success and it’s one of the most accessible ways to view photographic art.

-Whether you’re looking to add to your own collection or for a great gift for a photographer, we’ve gathered a list of 25 of the best photo books you can buy.
+Whether you’re looking to add to your own collection or for a great gift for a photographer, we’ve gathered a list of 20 of the best photo books you can buy right now.

 Browse the list by type of book below:

 Whenever we’re feeling the need for some inspiration, flipping through a photo book always helps.
 Most of our favorites are books showcasing the work of an individual artist.
 Take a look at some of the best artist monographs that you can currently buy, listed in alphabetical order.

 There are few photographers of the 20th Century as celebrated as Henri Cartier-Bresson.
 Credited as the father of street photography and a master of candid images, Photographer is a retrospective of Cartier-Bresson’s immense career.